 - Today I was going to comment on my friend Erik’s blog on Blogger (Man assaults girlfriend with cheeseburger), but I could not get the comments page to even load.

-- For a couple days, we could not register any sites with Google Webmasters.
+- For a couple days, we could not register any sites with Google Search Console.
 The site continued to give us a verification error that we were returning incorrect status codes on our 404 (not found pages).
 In fact, our corporate blogging platform was returning the appropriate codes.
 A day or so later, all was well again!

 - Google Reader always seems to be looping on me, showing me feeds that I’ve already read… over and over and over again.

 - We implemented a Google Analytics account for a client this week that showed the site was verified on one page, not verified on another page, and was not taking any stats.
 We had to delete the account and start over.